 Use a hole saw or a jigsaw to cut out the hole.

-The desk is 2.5in thick overall.
+The desk is 2.5-inches thick overall.
 I did a test fit and the bottom cover prevented the drink holder from sitting all the way down.
-To fix this I routed out that area to remove the needed material for the drink holder to not sit
+To fix this, I routed out that area to remove the needed material for the drink holder to not sit.

 Step 6: Wireless Charger